-SURE FOOT® Equine Stability Program is Revolutionary!
+SURE FOOT Equine Stability Program® is Revolutionary!

 A unique, innovative way for the horse to be his own teacher.
-Developed by Wendy Murdoch, this revolutionary way of improving your horse’s balance, confidence, movement and performance shows that the horse is always present and ready to learn if we can only find ways to access his intelligence.
-This approach allows the horse to experience his own habitual patterns of movement and provides the horse with an opportunity to explore and learn new ways of standing on his feet and utilizing the ground for greater ease, comfort and confidence.
+Developed by Wendy Murdoch, this revolutionary way of improving your horse’s balance, confidence, movement, and performance shows that the horse is always present and ready to learn if we can only find ways to access his intelligence.
+This approach allows the horse to experience his own habitual patterns of movement and provides the horse with an opportunity to explore and learn new ways of standing on his feet and utilizing the ground for greater ease, comfort, and confidence.

-Kira standing on four pads
+Case Study: Kira standing on four pads